svalinn/DAGMC/doc/contribute/contributeguide.rst

     :width:  600
     :alt:    Image showing when testing is launched.

+All pull requests must be accompanied by a restructured text (.rst) file in the `news` directory.
+The file should follow the template in `news/TEMPLATE.rst` and it should explain the changes made by the pull request in detail.

 When testing passes and another developer has reviewed your pull request, your changes will then be merged into the develop branch.